TCI has two outstanding programs for professional climbers.

-In our five-day "TCI Climbing Program for Entry-Level Tree Workers," students learn the fundamentals of tree climbing, tree climbing safety, and other basic skills for tree work.
+In this four-day program, students learn the fundamentals of tree climbing and tree climbing safety for tree work.
 No experience is needed.
 Read more

 Tree work is difficult and very dangerous.
 There is no middle ground when you work in the trees.
 What you do is either right, or it's wrong — with potentially disastrous results.
 That's why worker safety is our first concern and primary emphasis.
-Throughout our program, students learn the right way to do things as well as the right things to do so they are safe and their work is competent and efficient.
+Throughout our 4-day program, students learn the right way to do things as well as the right things to do so you are safe and your work is competent and efficient.

 Download the Tree Worker Program Outline

-The cost for this 5-day program is $1,200.
-We take a $400 deposit by credit card with course registration.
-The balance is due by cash or check on the first day of class.
+The cost for this 4-day program is $1,250.
+When you register, we will take a $500 deposit by credit card.
+The balance ($750) by cash or check will be duye on the first morning of class.

 The success of each TCI class depends upon every student's participation.
-We schedule a maximum of only three students per course, and we do not overbook.
-If you don’t show up, your absence has a major impact on us and on people who are waiting to take our training.
+We schedule a maximum of only 3 students per course, and we do not overbook.
+If you don’t show up, your absence has a major impact on us and on the people who are waiting to take our training.

 In the event of a health or family emergency (for which we may require documentation), we will refund your tuition deposit minus a $50 cancellation fee.